OmarK2804/Rust-WebServer/README.md

 ### Commit 5 Reflection notes

 ThreadPool works by manages a fixed number of worker threads, each of which continuously waits for jobs to be sent to them.
 When a job is submitted to the ThreadPool, it is picked up by one of the worker threads, executed, and then the thread becomes available to pick up the next job.
 This allows for efficient handling of concurrent tasks without spawning a new thread for each task, which can be costly in terms of resources.

+### Commit Bonus Reflection notes

+The difference between `new` and `build` function is that `build` function improve the `new` function by adding an error handling if the thread pool size is not greater than zero. `let pool_result = ThreadPool::build(4);` this line of code can be modified to build zero thread to see if the error handling works.